 It’s not like fat bikes are always better.
 On the other hand, we have road bikes, which are convenient for other purposes.
 So, let’s see when we should pick the road bike and how the bike received positive feedback from the cyclist.

-• Climbing hills become simple with road bikes or mountain bikes, and you can even quickly twist through tight or crowded corners when riding on a busy street.
+- Climbing hills becomes simple with road bikes or mountain bikes, and you can even quickly twist through tight or crowded corners when riding on a busy street.

 Disadvantages Of Road Bike

-The road bike is good for speed, but in comparison with the fat bike, you’ll find some problems with a road bike.
-Let’s see what are the cons of road bikes or the type of bikes that we consider mountain bikes.
+The road bike is good for speed, but compared to the fat bike, you’ll find some problems with a road bike.
+Let’s see the cons of road bikes or the type of bikes we consider mountain bikes.

-• The road bike is unsuitable for navigating rough terrain or any obstacles like roots, rocks, and more.
+- The road bike is unsuitable for navigating rough terrain or obstacles like roots, rocks, etc.

 Fat Bike Versus Road Bike: Tire Size Comparison

-Whenever you compare the tire diameters of a fat bike and a road bike, you’ll see that the tires on the fat bikes have a larger diameter, measuring 26″ to 27.5″.
+When you compare the tire diameters of a fat bike and a road bike, you’ll see that the fat bike tires have a larger diameter, measuring 26″ to 27.5″.
 The rims usually have a width of 50 to 100 mm or 3.8″ to 5.2″.
 Additionally, the size of the front hubs is around 135 to 170mm, whereas the rear hub spacing is 170 to 190mm.

-In contrast, the majority of road bikes’ outside diameter is 700 mm, where the width starts at 23mm.
-You’ll find the rear wheel hubs can be 120, 126, or 130 mm wide and 100 mm wide in the front hub.
-However, you can have a look at the chart to distinguish between fat wheels and road bike wheels.
+In contrast, most road bikes’ outside diameter is 700 mm, where the width starts at 23mm.
+You’ll find the rear wheel hubs can be 120, 126, or 130 mm wide, and 100 mm wide in the front hub.
+However, you can look at the chart to distinguish between fat wheels and road bike wheels.

 Speed Comparison: Between Fat Bike Versus Road Bike

-The fat-wheel bikes, which have fatter tires and are heavier and have additional traction, will be slower than the road bikes. bars, an upright design, and tires bigger than 2″ are all features of this bike, so slow movement is quite normal for this type of bike.
+Fat-wheel bikes, which have fatter tires, are heavier, and have additional traction, will be slower than road bikes.
+Bars, an upright design, and tires bigger than 2″ are all features of this bike, so slow movement is quite normal for this type of bike.
 Also, as a daily commuter, you’ll need to expend energy to move with the bike.

-The road bikes offer outstanding riding speed on paved surfaces, and it’s possible because you have narrower tires and a lightweight design.
+The road bikes offer outstanding riding speed on paved surfaces, which is possible because they have narrower tires and a lightweight design.
 You can even ride at a good pace without feeling any body pressure.
-Say thanks to the drop bars and racy geometry, as they will ensure more speedy performance!
+Say thanks to the drop bars and racy geometry, which will ensure more speedy performance!

 Riding on Different Terrains: An Experience Among Fat and Road Bicycles